mdewey/dotnet-mac-sample/README.md

 This registers our `DataContext` to our services to injected into our controllers that depend on our context.

-Run your add again using `dotnet run` to verify everything is building correctly.
+Run your app again using `dotnet run` to verify everything is building correctly.
 "Correctly" means that are not compiler errors

 ### Query the data source